ManageIQ/manageiq-v2v-conversion_host/docs/Virt-v2v-wrapper.md

   * `os-project_name`: Name of project containing source conversion host instance
   * `os-project_domain_name`: Domain name of source project
   * `os-verify`: Verify source OpenStack API certificate (true or false)
-* `uci_container`: The ID of the virt-v2v-wrapper container inside the UCI on the source conversion host.
+* `uci_container_image`: The ID of the virt-v2v-wrapper container image inside the UCI on the source conversion host.
 This is needed so that the destination conversion host can run the second copy of the wrapper on the source.
 This defaults to `v2v-conversion-host`, which may not always match different builds of the UCI.